kastaneda/psst/index.md

  - Plain white background added

 Tested on Safari 9 on antique iPad 2.
-It works.

 ### No web manifest